Workday/canvas-kit/CONTRIBUTING.md

 - Use the imperative mood (e.g. "fix", not "fixed")
 - Start with a verb
 - Use the body of the commit if more context is needed
-- If you have similar/identical commits one after another (i.e. snapshot updates), consider using `--amend` or squashing.
+- If you have similar/identical commits one after another, consider using `--amend` or squashing.

 > **DON'T**